Lehong-Wang/Fluid-Circuit-Generator/README.md

       * Costum tip is appended to the very top of the tubing, and offset moves the costum tip down
       * To make your own costum tip, refer to the sample costum tip in the Gate_Library folder in the zip file.
     * After you adjust the properties, press the Make Preview Tubing button to make a preview.

+5. Controlling fluidic circuit with obstacles.
+    * During the fluidic circuit design process, users can gain greater control over tube routing by utilizing STREAM’s obstacle avoidance feature.
+Any geometry added to the design prior to assembly generation is treated as an obstacle, and the routing algorithm ensures that the resulting tubing paths do not intersect with these volumes.
+This capability enables the co-design of structural and fluidic elements, making it possible to create mono-printed robots where both the mechanical structure and internal tubing are fabricated in a single print.

 5. In the Generate Assembly Panel, you check your connections and make the final module
     * Press the Preview Conneciton button to visualize the connections you made.
 You can still edit your connection in this step.
 Preview is refreshed after you hide the preview.
     * If everything looks correct, click Confirm Changes